Why Do I Ovulate So Early In My Cycle?

 If you’re tracking your fertile window with ovulation tests or other methods, you may be learning new things about your cycle.
 In fact, you may have had a cycle where you ovulated earlier.
 There could be a few reasons for this, so let’s dive in.

-If you’re tracking your fertile window with ovulation tests or other methods, you may be learning new things about your cycle.
-Typically, women ovulate around cycle day 14 (with cycle day 1 counted as the first day of your full period).
+Tracking your ovulation can be important if you're planning on getting pregnant.
+If you’re tracking your fertile window with ovulation tests or other methods, you may be learning new things about your menstrual cycle.
+Typically, women ovulate around cycle day 14 (with cycle day 1 counted as the first day of your full period) during the average menstrual cycle.
 However, only a small percentage of women ovulate exactly on cycle day 14; most women actually reach their fertile window earlier or later.
 You may have had a cycle where you ovulated earlier.
 Maybe on cycle day six?
 Day 10?
 Day 12?
+So how late or how early can you ovulate?
 There could be a few reasons for this, so let’s dive in.

 A short follicular phase